Marijuana Legalization in New Jersey

 Contact an Experienced Hamilton Drug Defense Attorney About Your Marijuana Drug Crime Charges in New Jersey

 Have you been charged with a drug related offense in New Jersey?
 A drug crime conviction can carry with it heavy fines, jail time, and driver’s license suspension!
 That is why it is imperative that you speak with a qualified drug defense lawyer about your case.
-The Law Offices of Lauren E. Scardella represent clients charged with use, possession, production, distribution, and related drug offenses in Hamilton, Ewing, Robbinsville, Trenton, and throughout New Jersey.
+Aydelotte & Scardella Law LLC represent clients charged with use, possession, production, distribution, and related drug offenses in Hamilton, Ewing, Robbinsville, Trenton, and throughout New Jersey.
 Call 609-250-9761 or fill out our confidential online contact form to schedule a consultation about your case.
 We have an office located at 2653 Nottingham Way Suite 1, Hamilton, New Jersey 08619.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.